dsugden/dsugden.github.io/_posts/2015-04-01-conductR-for-developers.md

 bundle:dist
 conductr load <space and tab will give you the most recent bundle>
 conductr start <space and tab will give you the most recently loaded bundle>
+conductr stop
+conductr unload
 ...
 ```

 This is meant for staging probably not something you'll be doing it production, and it beats scp'ing , ssh'ing etc.

+Under the covers, this sbt plugin is just using the same REST API you could use from an Ops script.

+###Visualizer

+The folks on the CondictR team have done a great job in imagining a useful visual console for your ConductR cluster.

+The console is served by a bundle called **Visualizer** that ships with ConductR.
+You just have to load it up.

+Which brings us to **very useful** ConductR CLI.

+This is something I chose to only install on one of my ConductR nodes, as you only need to interact with one node to be interacting with the whole cluster.